thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Configuration

+### Output

+The audit events are stored using a Data Provider.
+You can use one of the [available data providers](https://github.com/thepirat000/Audit.NET#data-providers-included) or implement your own.
+Please refer to the [data providers](https://github.com/thepirat000/Audit.NET#data-providers) section on Audit.NET documentation.

+### Settings

 The `AuditApi` attribute can be configured with the following properties:
 - **EventTypeName**: A string that identifies the event type.
 Can contain the following placeholders:
   - \{controller}: replaced with the controller name.